iom/snapshot/README.md

 ## Usage

 Run `render_snapshot(iso)` to generate a snapshot, where `iso` is the three-letter ISO3 code of the country of interest.
+See `sample_scripts.R` for generating Snapshots for a list of countries.

+## Technical details